Mullingar: Music

 The Mullingar Town Band was founded in 1879 by Father Polland as a Holy Family Confraternity Band.
 The local military barracks supplied some of the early members, who themselves were serving members of the British Regimental bands stationed in Mullingar.
-The Mullingar Confraternity Band remained under the auspices of the Confraternity until the 1940s when it was handed over to a committee and continued under the title of Mullingar Brass and Reed Band.
+The Mullingar Confraternity Band remained under the auspices of the Confraternity until the 1940s, when it was handed over to a committee and continued under the title of Mullingar Brass and Reed Band.
 The band has a dual role as a concert band and a marching band (the latter known as the Celtic Crusaders).
 In 2017, the Celtic Crusaders won the Irish Marching Band Association League.

 First opened in 1989, "The Stables" is a music venue in Mullingar, which critic and writer Ronan Casey described as an "essential" stop for national touring acts.

-Niall Horan, born and raised in Mullingar, is a member of the boy band One Direction.
+Niall Horan, born and raised in Mullingar, is a former member of the boy band One Direction.
 Horan has won four Brit Awards and four MTV Video Music Awards with One Direction.
 Niall Breslin, from the band The Blizzards, is also from Mullingar.
 The Academic is another local band.
+Mullingar native Tanya O'Callaghan is the bass player with the band Whitesnake, Tanya was also bassist for solo projects for Iron Maiden singer Bruce Dickinson, and solo projects for Twisted Sister singer Dee Snider.

-Live venues include the Mullingar Arts Centre, the Greville Arms, and the Mullingar Park Hotel.
+Live venues include the Mullingar Arts Centre.

-The 2022 Fleadh Cheoil is due to be held in Mullingar in August 2022.
+In 1951, 1963, 2022, and 2023 Mullingar hosted the Fleadh Cheoil.

 In popular culture

-In Doubt, a 2008 film adaptation of the John Patrick Shanley stage play, starring Meryl Streep and Philip Seymour Hoffman, the town is referenced in a dialogue between the main character, Sister Aloysius (Streep), and the school caretaker.

-Mullingar featured on Three Men in a Boat on BBC 2 in December 2009, in an episode called "Three Men Go to Ireland".
-Dara Ó Briain, Rory McGrath and Griff Rhys Jones visited Mullingar Greyhound Stadium during the episode, where Dara O'Briain's dog Snip Nua raced.

-The Furey Brothers also sang "The Reason I Left Mullingar", a song written in 1980 by Pat Cooskey.

-The song "Ode in Praise of The City of Mullingar", was written by William J Macquorn Rankine.

-Mullingar is mentioned in the song "The Rocky Road to Dublin" by The Dubliners.
-It is one of the few songs in the 2009 film, Sherlock Holmes that was not composed for the film.
+The town is mentioned in a number of songs, including "The Reason I Left Mullingar" (written in 1980 and sung by The Furey Brothers), "Ode in Praise of The City of Mullingar" (written by William J Macquorn Rankine), "The Rocky Road to Dublin" (by The Dubliners), and Pat of Mullingar (an Irish rebel song).
+Mullingar is also mentioned towards the end of the song "Horse Outside" by the Rubberbandits.

-The town is also associated with Irish author James Joyce, who was an occasional visitor to Mullingar during his youth.
+Mullingar is also associated with Irish author James Joyce, who was an occasional visitor to Mullingar during his youth.
 Joyce's father, John, was a civil servant posted from Dublin to compile an electoral register of Mullingar and the surrounding townlands.
 He often stayed in the Greville Arms Hotel.
 James referred to Mullingar in three of his novels, mentioning it twelve times in Ulysses, in chapter 14 of Stephen Hero, and three times in Finnegans Wake.

-Mullingar was mentioned at the end of the song "Horse Outside" by the Rubberbandits, in which the bridesmaid was promised a horseback ride out to Mullingar.

-Pat of Mullingar is an Irish rebel song.
+Mullingar featured on Three Men in a Boat on BBC 2 in December 2009, in an episode called "Three Men Go to Ireland".
+Dara Ó Briain, Rory McGrath and Griff Rhys Jones visited Mullingar Greyhound Stadium during the episode.
+In Doubt, a 2008 film adaptation of the John Patrick Shanley stage play, the town is referenced in a dialogue between the main character and the school caretaker.

 Outside Mullingar, a play by John Patrick Shanley, starred Will and Grace star Debra Messing.